 Doctor Category: Orthopedic Surgery

-Dr. DeClaire performs most knee replacement procedures on an outpatient basis, allowing patients to recover faster and with less pain.
-He does this by combining robotic technology and innovation with minimally invasive techniques.
+By combining robotic technology and minimally invasive techniques, Dr. DeClaire performs most knee replacement procedures on an outpatient basis, allowing patients to recover faster and with less pain.
 His ﬁrst goal is to preserve or restore the normal cartilage.
-If the degeneration of the cartilage progresses, then partial or total knee replacement can be performed using methods that minimize the trauma to the tissue for a more rapid recovery.
+If the cartilage degeneration progresses, partial or total knee replacement can be performed using methods that minimize the trauma to the tissue for a more rapid recovery.

-Dr. DeClaire remains at the top of his field by working with international orthopaedic surgeons who devise new techniques and procedures for partial and total knee replacement surgery.
+Dr. DeClaire remains at the top of his field by working with international orthopedic surgeons who devise new techniques and procedures for partial and total knee replacement surgery.
 He is a leader in developing the minimally invasive surgery (MIS) procedure for partial and total knee replacement.
-He has been involved in the development of surgical techniques and the design of knee implants.
-His philosophy is to find practical solutions that use the least invasive approach to preserve or restore normal knee anatomy, personalizing each treatment plan that is specific for each patient.